How To Become Financially Independent: What It Means and How To Start

 Staying out of debt and building your net worth are two actions that can help you gain financial independence and increase your chances of successfully retiring early.
 Gaining financial stability requires patience — you need to learn how to effectively manage your money and create passive income streams.
 Here are the retirement strategies you need to achieve financial independence.

-Unnecessary shopping habits based on convenience, comfort or just fun are widespread in U.S. society, and spending money in this way is what stands between the average person and true wealth, according to Mr. Money Mustache.
+Unnecessary shopping habits based on convenience, comfort or just fun are widespread in U.S. society, and spending money in this way is what stands between the average person and true wealth.
 Do what you must to break habits that are costing you, and optimize your budget and spending to reduce living expenses.

 If you’re still living paycheck to paycheck — even after cutting expenses — you’ll need to find ways to increase your income so you have money to invest.
 Whether your goal is to play the stock market or invest in a business venture, there are several ways to generate more income.